balachia/CriticMarkup.hs/README.md

 cabal install
 ```

-That should produce an executable that you should then drop somewhere in your $PATH.
+That should produce an executable that you should then drop somewhere in your
+`$PATH`.

 ## TODO